AlexVanilla/wisp-bot/README.md

 ## Self Notes

-discord.js-commando is a framework for discord.js
+discord.js-commando is an extension and framework for discord.js

-Essentially, each command feature is in the commands folder
+Essentially, each command feature is in the commands folder structure

 ## TODO/Roadmap